 Traveling to Peru is an adventure that’s bound to be filled with breathtaking landscapes, rich culture, and delicious food.
-However, while exploring this beautiful country, it’s important to pay attention to your diet to ensure you feel your best throughout your trip.
+However, while exploring this beautiful country, it’s important to pay attention to the Peru diet to ensure you feel your best throughout your trip.
 High altitudes, unfamiliar ingredients, and new eating schedules can all impact how your body reacts to the change.
 Here’s a guide on how to take care of your nutrition while traveling to Peru.

 1. Prepare Your Body Before the Trip